kubernetes/website/content/en/docs/setup/_index.md

 ## Hosted Solutions

-Hosted solutions are the easiest way to create and maintain Kubernetes clusters.
-They completely manage and operate your clusters so you don’t have to.
+Hosted solutions are a convenient way to create and maintain Kubernetes clusters.
+They manage and operate your clusters so you don’t have to.

 You should pick a hosted solution if you: